The Wagirra Trail

-The trail is fully sealed, ensuring it's accessible to users of all skill levels and making it perfect for walking, running or cycling.
+The trail is sealed and accessible to users of all fitness levels, making it perfect for walking, running or cycling.

 Accessing the trail

-There are a number of access points along the trial with the most popular at Noreuil Park, the Kremur Street Boat Ramp, Horseshoe Lagoon and at Wonga Wetlands.
+There are a number of access points along the trail with the most popular at Noreuil Park, the Kremur Street Boat Ramp, Horseshoe Lagoon and at Wonga Wetlands.

 Enjoy lunch under the shade of old gum trees or a barbeque dinner at Noreuil Park as the sun sets over the water.
 Kids will love the nearby Oddies Creek Play Space, a modern and fully-fenced playground with a flying fox and plenty of things to climb up, under and around.

 Kayaking is another accessible activity – either BYO or hire a canoe with easy access for large or small groups at the boat ramp.